Apple News+ Is a Total Mess

 It’s almost as if Apple made the News app worse on purpose.
 I always enjoyed how I could open up the New app and get a curated feed of news stories from good publications.
 (Apple says it uses human editors to pick the best stories and only delivers content from trusted news publications.)
 Before the software update that introduced Apple News+, the so-called “Today” feed was never flawless or free from crappy stories, but I did feel like I could get a snapshot of what was happening in the world without having to wade into the treacherous waters of Twitter.
 For whatever reason, the new Apple News seems worse.
 The feed seems stacked with content from Apple News+ partners, which means I’m seeing more Wall Street Journal stories and not enough New York Times stories.
 It’s hard to quantify how the exact mix of stories from News+ partners and free content pulled from feeds has changed, since everybody’s feed is personalized.
 Apple also hasn’t revealed details about the algorithm that determines what’s in a given users feed.
 Nevertheless, I don’t enjoy reading the Today feed as much as I used to, but that’s subjective.

 There are also some more objective aspects of the Apple News+ experience that are undeniably awful.
 A menu at the top of the News+ tab app, for instance, invites you to look at all the available magazines.
 You can look at an alphabetical list or browse by topic.
 It seems Apple tried to recreate the old fashioned newsstand experience, because you’re inclined to find, select, and flip through digital issues much like you would grab paper magazines off the shelf at a bookstore.
 But you can’t directly follow any of the publications from these browsing screens.
 To do that, you’ll have to open an issue of the magazine, tap the logo on top of the screen to go to the magazine’s landing page, and then tap the heart in the upper right-hand corner to follow it.
-Once you do this, the magazine will appear in your My Magazines feed, and you’ll get notifications when new issues come out.
+Once you do this, the magazine will automatically download and appear in your My Magazines feed, and you’ll get notifications when new issues come out.

 Advertisement

 Browsing in Apple News+ has a few more quirks, believe it or not.
 The “Recent” portion of the My Magazine feed does not show all the magazines you’ve recently viewed but rather magazines you’ve recently followed.
 The only time you’ll see a magazine that you’re not following in this section is when you’re in the process of reading, and it will appear under a “Reading Now” header.
+(Magazines that you follow will also appear here if you’re currently reading it.)
 Downloaded magazines are also hard to find.
 You can tap a little cloud icon to download the issues on display and view them offline.
-However, those downloads don’t get saved in an easy-to-find place like My Magazines.
+However, those downloads don’t appear in the My Magazines feed unless you’re offline.
 You’ll have to track them down by hunting down the magazine in the full list of publications or looking at the “History” section which is buried at the bottom of the Following tab.
-Although you can search for topics, channels, and even keywords in stories through the Following tab, there’s no way to search for specific magazines in Apple News+.
+Although you can search for topics, channels, and even keywords in stories through the Following tab, many but not all titles appear when you search for specific magazines in Apple News+.

 In addition to the newsstand simulation and My Magazines part of the app, the News+ tab also has a feed that includes some curated sections of stories about topics like “Movies” or “Technology.”
 The feed also features editorial packages built around themes like “Better Living.”
 If you just want to read everything available from your favorite magazine, it is technically possible to find your way to that publication’s landing page from this feed.
 Similar to the process explained above, you have to find an article from that publication in the feed or a given issue, tap through to the article page, tap again on the publication name, and then you’ll find yourself on the publication page.
 There is no search function beyond the limited offering in the Following tab, and there’s no way to look at all the stories by a given author.
 There are options to save stories in a common repository, but this section is sort of hidden at the bottom of the Following tab, where you can also view your history.